w25-csci141/Labs/Lab2/lab2.md

        user_name = sys.argv[1]
        print("Hello,", user_name)

    This syntax means you want the item in index 1 on the **sys** module's list of **ARG**ument **V**alues.
 Notice that we had to `import` the sys module - it's not part of the default Python distribution.
 There are many powerful and exciting modules you can add to Python - we'll learn about more of them later in the class!
-Thonny comes with these extra modules bundled; if you are using a different IDE and you get an error that it cannot find Sys, you may need to use pip to install Sys or update your environment 'Path' variable.
+Thonny comes with these extra modules bundled; If you encounter an error in a different IDE stating that the **sys** module cannot be found, you may need to either install the module using pip or update your system's environment PATH variable to ensure the IDE has access to the correct Python installation.

 3. Remember that when running a program from the command line, we're not in Python, and here arguments are specified without parentheses or commas.
 To run your updated program, try the same command as before in the terminal: